PHPCSStandards/composer-installer/README.md

 This composer installer plugin allows for easy installation of [PHP_CodeSniffer][codesniffer] coding standards (rulesets).

-No more symbolic linking of directories, checking out repositories on specific locations and/or changing the `phpcs` configuration.
+No more symbolic linking of directories, checking out repositories on specific locations or changing the `phpcs` configuration.

 _Note: This plugin is compatible with both version 2.x and 3.x of_ [PHP_CodeSniffer][codesniffer]